What to Expect In Your Virtual Design Consultation

-Social distancing, wearing face masks in public, and avoiding crowds altogether have become the norm over the past year to help reduce the chances of contracting COVID-19.
-Virtual events have also become commonplace.
-Folks are spending less time eating out and a lot more time cooking at home.
-As a result, they realize their kitchens could use some serious updating.
-Contractors and designers have been swamped with kitchen remodel projects, but certain steps must be taken to ensure everyone remains safe.
-A virtual design consultation is one of the best ways to begin the process safely and efficiently.
+For the last year or so people have spent less time eating out and more time cooking at home.
+As a result, they realize their kitchens can use some serious updating.
+Contractors and designers have been swamped with kitchen remodel projects.
+A virtual design consultation is one of the best ways to begin the process personally and efficiently.

 CliqStudios has always been a digital company, and we’ve been using online virtual design consultations for a few years now.
 Each of our kitchen designers is equipped with a webcam and screen sharing capabilities to help customers quickly and efficiently achieve their kitchen remodel and renovation goals.
 This virtual design process is much more efficient than email and text consultations, getting you the best kitchen design for your unique situation.